Design and Analysis of Switchback Experiments: Introduction

-In this paper, we simultaneously tackle both of these challenges by developing a theoretical framework for the optimal design and analysis of switchback (or time series) experiments.
+In this paper, we simultaneously tackle both of these two challenges by developing a theoretical framework for the optimal design and analysis of switchback experiments under the minimal amount of assumptions.
 In switchback experiments, we sequentially expose a unit to a random treatment, measure its response, and repeat the procedure for a fixed period of time \citep{robins1986new, bojinov2019time}.
 By administering alternate treatments to the same unit, we can directly estimate an individual level causal effect and alleviate the challenges posed by interference.

+In addressing the two challenges, many works in the literature assume specific outcome models under interference. \citet{wager2019experimenting, johari2020experimental, li2021interference} work on experimental design for two-sided online platforms, by assuming that the interference can be captured via game-theoretic modeling. \citet{glynn2020adaptive} assumes an underlying Markov Chain model and formulates the experimental design problem as estimating the difference between two steady state reward distributions.
+Some other literature directly models the interference through a network, \emph{e.g.} \citet{li2015value, athey2018exact, eckles2016design, sussman2017elements, basse2019randomization, puelz2019graph}.
+In such models, a treatment assigned to one node of the network creates a ``spillover effect,'' which impacts the outcomes of the neighboring nodes.
+All of the above methods make specific assumptions on the outcome models.
+If these assumptions hold, the above methods correctly identify the causal effects (or the model parameters) with great precision; if these assumptions do not hold, the estimates are likely biased.

+Unlike the above works, we make no specific outcome model assumptions in this paper.
+Instead, we make assumptions about the existence of the carryover effects, which refer to the persistence of past interventions in impacting the future outcomes.
+More specifically, we make assumptions on the order of carryover effects, which refers to the duration of time periods of such persistence.
+We then establish formal results on the optimal design of switchback experiments under different assumptions of the order of the carryover effects; we also propose a data-driven procedure to estimate the order of the carryover effects.